-Colorful fruits, vegetables may be key to cancer-fighting dietNovember 26th, 2012 in Cancer /
+Colorful fruits, vegetables may be key to cancer-fighting dietNovember 26, 2012 in Medicine & Health / Cancer

 (HealthDay)—Many cancer-fighting fruits and vegetables are at their nutritional peak in the fall, and it's a good time to incorporate them into your diet, a nutritional expert advises.

 For example, research suggests that eating an apple a day really may keep the doctor away, by helping to prevent throat, mouth, lung and possibly breast cancer, noted Stacy Kennedy, a senior nutritionist at the Dana-Farber Cancer Institute in Boston.